 Use the following commands.

-interact -gpu module load AI/anaconda2-5.1.0_gpu source activate $AI_ENV python import tensorflow
+interact -gpu module load AI/anaconda2-5.1.0_gpu # choose an available AI/anaconda2 module source activate $AI_ENV python import tensorflow

 Customize the PSC defined environment

-In this example, the user installs the h5py package in a new environment she is creating.
+In this example, the user installs the h5py package in a new environment they are creating.
 Use the following commands.
 Note:

 conda create command clones $AI_ENV to create a new environment.
 This can take a long time, so ask for an hour of time with the

-Here, the new environment is named clone-env-1, and is stored in the user's pylon5 directory.
-The --prefix flag names the full path to the where the environment will be stored.
+Here, the new environment is named clone-env-1, and is stored in the user’s pylon5 or ocean directory.
+The –prefix flag names the full path to the where the environment will be stored.
 You can name the environment anything you like and store it in any directory you like.

 interact -gpu --egress -t 01:00:00 module load AI/anaconda3-5.1.0_gpu source activate $AI_ENV conda list conda create --name clone-env-1 --clone $AI_ENV conda activate clone-env-1 conda install h5py